TheoCoombes/crawlingathome/README.md

     - As this is a string, this could theoretically be anything.
 For example an IP to directly pull from the worker or a Google Drive link etc.

 # GPUClient Reference
-Similarly to the CPU Client, the GPU client is programatically similar to `HybridClient`, instead with a differing `downloadShard()` function and `shard` variable:
+Similarly to the CPU Client, the GPU client is programatically similar to `HybridClient`, instead with a differing `downloadShard()` function, `shard` variable and new `invalidURL` method:

 ## HybridClient.downloadShard(path="./images")
 Extracts the .tar file recieved from CPU workers into the path `path`, creating the directory if neccesary.

+## HybridClient.invalidURL()
+Flags a GPU job's URL as invalid to the server, moving the job back into open jobs.

 ## HybridClient.shard
 Instead of being a CommonCrawl URL before, this is the string the CPU client uploaded in `CPUClient.completeJob(...)`.